vmware-labs/reconciler-runtime/README.md

 #### WithConfig

 [`WithConfig`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#WithConfig) overrides the config that nested reconcilers consume.
 The config can be retrieved from the context via [`RetrieveConfig`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#RetrieveConfig).
-The config used to load the parent resource should be used for interactions with the parent resource, which can be retrieved from the context via [`RetrieveParentConfig`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#RetrieveParentConfig).
+For interactions with the reconciled resource, the config originally used to load that resource should be used, which can be retrieved from the context via [`RetrieveOriginalConfig`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#RetrieveOriginalConfig).

 **Example:**